cmarkymark/Baxter_Marks_Kuo_Ohno-Machado_Weinreb/README.md

 In this repository we have the final analysis code for the paper :

-## Title

-Machine learning-based predictive modeling of surgical intervention in glaucoma using systemic data from electronic health records
+Baxter, S., Marks, C., Kuo, T., Ohno-Machado, L., Weinreb, R., Machine learning-based predictive modeling of surgical intervention in glaucoma using systemic data from electronic health records.
+American Journal of Ophtalmology.
+2019 In Press DOI: 10.1016/j.ajo.2019.07.005

-## Authors

-Sally L. Baxter, MD, MSc,Charles Marks, MPH,Tsung-Ting Kuo, PhD, Lucila Ohno-Machado, MD, PhD, Robert N. Weinreb, MD